pagkly/Zed/Investopedia3/Holdco.md

 ## Understanding a Holdco

 Holdcos are businesses that own other entities of value, which is usually accomplished through the acquisition of stock that is sufficient to control, or influence, voting by shareholders.
-A holdco earns money by collecting the [dividends](https://www.investopedia.com/terms/d/dividend.asp) from the shares of firms in which it owns a [controlling interest](https://www.investopedia.com/terms/c/controllinginterest.asp).
+A holdco earns money by collecting the [[dividends]](https://www.investopedia.com/terms/d/dividend.asp) from the shares of firms in which it owns a [[controlling interest]](https://www.investopedia.com/terms/c/controllinginterest.asp).

-The establishment of a holding company can be both less expensive and legally complicated than a [merger](https://www.investopedia.com/terms/m/merger.asp) or [consolidation](https://www.investopedia.com/terms/c/consolidation.asp), making it an attractive means of gaining control of another company.
-A holdco is also known as a [parent company](https://www.investopedia.com/terms/p/parentcompany.asp).
+The establishment of a holding company can be both less expensive and legally complicated than a [[merger]](https://www.investopedia.com/terms/m/merger.asp) or [[consolidation]](https://www.investopedia.com/terms/c/consolidation.asp), making it an attractive means of gaining control of another company.
+A holdco is also known as a [[parent company]](https://www.investopedia.com/terms/p/parentcompany.asp).
 The key purpose of a holdco is to "hold" (i.e., own) assets.
 The holdco itself can be held by a single person or company or a group of individuals or companies.
 The main purpose of holdcos is to limit liability.

 ## Example of Holdcos